BLOG

 How are staking pools taxed?

 Earning staking rewards through a staking pool should be considered income at receipt, even if you do not withdraw your rewards.
-As stated earlier, it’s reasonable to assume that you have ‘dominion and control’ over your coins as long as you have the ability to withdraw them.
+As stated earlier, you have ‘dominion and control’ over your coins as long as you have the ability to withdraw them.

 What if I can’t determine the fair market value of my staking rewards?